 Posing is equally as important for beauty images as it is for fuller length shots.
 In some instances, even more so since subtle expressions can make or break your photo, such as elongating the neck or creating better lines in the shot.
 (Side note: If you want to avoid the most common posing mistakes click here for a free checklist on my top 5 posing pitfalls).

 Retouching is part of the creative process and helps me achieve that high fashion look.
 Since I was using very harsh and high contrast light I knew I would need to perfect the skin in post-production.
 There are many ways to do this, but I chose to utilize dodging, burning and frequency separation techniques in Adobe Photoshop CC to create that final polished images.

-How I Got The Shot, Lindsay Adler
+Tags: How I Got The Shot, Lindsay Adler